toseefrehan92/broker-lib/README.md

 3. **QoS Levels**: MQTT supports different Quality of Service levels (0, 1, 2) for message delivery guarantees.

+4. **Message Routing**: The broker-lib properly routes messages to the correct handlers when using `subscribeMultiple()` by maintaining a topic-to-handler mapping and using a unified message handler.

 **Example - Multiple MQTT Subscriptions:**
 ```typescript
 const broker = new BrokerManager({